kianjw/Dyslexia_prediction/README.md

 Instruction for how to run the app:

+For mac-user, you should use app_mac_ver.py

+For window-user, you should use app.py

-Putting model.pkl and scaler.pkl and questions_vocab.json in the same directory as app.py
+Putting model.pkl and scaler.pkl and questions_vocab.json in the same directory as app.py ( or app_mac_ver.py)

 <img width="925" alt="image" src="https://github.com/user-attachments/assets/57ccdb22-03e7-4d41-9645-b6565a023b7d">
 <img width="925" alt="image" src="https://github.com/user-attachments/assets/72b56aaf-d738-4fef-9024-989dabf4c929">